 Is it unsafe to drink from plastic water bottles, particularly those which have been frozen or left in a hot car?

-The text below is an example of a warning which has circulated for years regarding the “dangers” of plastic water bottles:
+The warning below, for example, has circulated since at least 2007 regarding the alleged dangers of plastic water bottles:

 Plastic Bottled Water DIOXIN Danger